Capsaicin: Treatment after exposure

-Capsaicin-induced asthma might be treated with oral antihistamines or corticosteroids.
+The primary treatment is removal of the offending substance.
+Plain water is ineffective at removing capsaicin.
+Capsaicin is soluble in alcohol, which can be used to clean contaminated items.

+When capsaicin is ingested, cold milk may be an effective way to relieve the burning sensation due to caseins in milk, and the water of milk acts as a surfactant, allowing the capsaicin to form an emulsion with it.

 Weight loss and regain

 As of 2007, there was no evidence showing that weight loss is directly correlated with ingesting capsaicin.
 Well-designed clinical research had not been performed because the pungency of capsaicin in prescribed doses under research prevented subjects from complying in the study.
 A 2014 meta-analysis of further trials found weak evidence that consuming capsaicin before a meal might slightly reduce the amount of food consumed, and might drive food preference toward carbohydrates.

 Peptic ulcer

 One 2006 review concluded that capsaicin may relieve symptoms of a peptic ulcer rather than being a cause of it.

+Death

+Ingestion of high quantities of capsaicin can be deadly, particularly in people with heart problems.
+Even healthy young people can suffer adverse health effects like myocardial infarction after ingestion of capsaicin capsules.

 Mechanism of action

-The burning and painful sensations associated with capsaicin result from its chemical interaction with sensory neurons.
-Capsaicin, as a member of the vanilloid family, binds to a receptor called the vanilloid receptor subtype 1 (TRPV1).
-First cloned in 1997, TRPV1 is an ion channel-type receptor.
-TRPV1, which can also be stimulated with heat, protons and physical abrasion, permits cations to pass through the cell membrane when activated.
-The resulting depolarization of the neuron stimulates it to signal the brain.
-By binding to the TRPV1 receptor, the capsaicin molecule produces similar sensations to those of excessive heat or abrasive damage, explaining why the spiciness of capsaicin is described as a burning sensation.
+The burning and painful sensations associated with capsaicin result from "defunctionalization" of nociceptor nerve fibers by causing a topical hypersensitivity reaction in the skin.
+As a member of the vanilloid family, capsaicin binds to a receptor on nociceptor fibers called the vanilloid receptor subtype 1 (TRPV1).
+TRPV1, which can also be stimulated with heat, protons, and physical abrasion, permits cations to pass through the cell membrane when activated.
+The resulting depolarization of the neuron stimulates it to send impulses to the brain.
+By binding to TRPV1 receptors, capsaicin produces similar sensations to those of excessive heat or abrasive damage, such as warming, tingling, itching, or stinging, explaining why capsaicin is described as an irritant on the skin and eyes or by ingestion.